mburuanthony/theWeather/README.md

 ## weather app

 A weather information web app.
 Built with React Js, CSS and Google Material Icons.
 Data obtained from [open-meteo.com](https://api.open-meteo.com).
-The app provides location based weather info to users on providing location access.
+The app provides location (default : Nairobi/Kenya) based weather info to users on providing location access.
 Data includes todays info and a forecast of the following 6 days.
 Locations are limited only to those provided by the [API](https://api.open-meteo.com).

 ```bash
 # Clone this repository